jsenv/importmap-node-module/README.md

 });
 ```

-# Using import maps
+## Using import maps

-At the time of writing this documentation external importmap are not supported by web browsers:
+As of this documentation's writing, browsers don't support external import maps:

 ```console
 External import maps are not yet supported
 ```

-If you plan to use importmap in a web browser you need to tell `@jsenv/importmap-node-module` to inline importmap into the HTML file as shown in [CLI](#CLI).
+For browser usage, instruct `@jsenv/importmap-node-module` to inline importmap into an HTML file as shown in [CLI](#CLI) section.

-# TypeScript
+## TypeScript

-This repository can generate importmap to make code produced by the TypeScript compiler executable in a browser.
+This tool can generate import maps to make TypeScript-compiled code executable in browsers.

-You need to have your _package.json_ and _node_modules_ into the directory where typescript output js files.
+You need your `package.json` and `node_modules` in the directory where TypeScript outputs JS files.
+Add these scripts to your `package.json`:
-You can achieve this with the following "scripts" in your _package.json_.

 ```json
 {